Ibaraki and more

 - Ibaraki

-Makabe Ishitoro is the Japanese name for Makabe stone lanterns produced around the town of Makabe in the Ibaraki Prefecture.
+Makabe Ishitoro is the Japanese name for Makabe Stone Lanterns produced around the town of Makabe in the Ibaraki Prefecture.
 Production of this traditional craftwork started during the Kamakura period (1185-1333).
 The stone industry in the Makabe …

 View more